cristinadobre/cristinadobre.github.io/projects.md

 ![Internship at DRI](/assets/img/DRI_working_PC.jpg)

-Collaborating with two games studios ([Dream Reality Interactive](https://www.dreamrealityinteractive.com/) and [Maze Theory](https://www.maze-theory.com/)) and with the academic suport from Goldsmiths UoL, we created an immersive ML pipeline for Virtual Reality experiences, project funded by [Innovate UK](https://www.ukri.org/councils/innovate-uk/).
+Collaborating with two games studios ([Dream Reality Interactive](https://www.dreamrealityinteractive.com/) and [Maze Theory](https://www.maze-theory.com/)) and with the academic support from Goldsmiths UoL, we created an immersive ML pipeline for Virtual Reality experiences, project funded by [Innovate UK](https://www.ukri.org/councils/innovate-uk/).

-The work was based on reinforcement learning an imitation learning concepts using the [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) platform.
+The work was based on reinforcement learning and imitation learning concepts using the [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) platform.
 The ML pipeline we built detects a social attitude (such as sympathy, aggression or social engagement) during an interaction in VR between the player and a non-player character.
-Together we conceptualised the pipeline, planed the study design, built the environment for data collection, trained & evaluated the model and part-integrated the pipeline in the final game product.
+Together we conceptualised the pipeline, planned the study design, built the environment for data collection, trained & evaluated the model and part-integrated the pipeline in the final game product.

 <p align="center">